drupalprojects/po_translations_report/README.txt

 -------------

-Make sure to have 'access administration pages' permission to be able to configure the module at /po_translations_report/settings/PoTranslationsReportAdmin
+Make sure to have 'access administration pages' permission to be able to configure the module at the following path:
+/po_translations_report/settings/PoTranslationsReportAdmin

 Make sur to have 'access po translations report' permission to be able to access reports at /po_translations_report